ajborka/nvda_developer_toolkit/README.md

 # Developer toolkit
-Developer toolkit (DTK) is an NVDA add-on that assists blind and visually impaired developers to independently create visually appealing user interfaces or web content.
+Developer toolkit (DTK) is an NVDA add-on that assists blind and visually impaired developers with independently creating visually appealing user interfaces or web content.
 This is done by enabling DTK, navigating around the user interface or web content, then performing gestures to obtain information about the appearance, location, and size of the focused control.
 To enable or disable DTK, press alt+windows+k on your keyboard.
 To continue using the computer normally, disable DTK before performing normal tasks.
 ## Gestures
 The following gestures are available when DTK is enabled.

-* Alt+windows+k – Enable or disable DTK features.
+* Alt+windows+k - Enable or disable DTK features.
-* Left arrow – Move to previous sibling.
+* Left arrow - Move to previous sibling.
-* Right arrow – Move to next sibling.
+* Right arrow - Move to next sibling.
-* Up arrow – Move to parent.
+* Up arrow - Move to parent.
-* Down arrow – Move to first child.
+* Down arrow - Move to first child.
-* Control+home – Move to top-most parent.
+* Control+home - Move to top-most parent.
-* A – In web content, speak HTML attributes.
+* A - In web content, speak HTML attributes.
 Press twice quickly to copy to the clipboard.
-* B – Speak the position of the object’s bottom edge.
+* B - Speak the position of the object’s bottom edge.
 Press twice quickly to copy to the clipboard.
-* C – Speak the number of children contained inside the object.
+* C - Speak the number of children contained inside the object.
 Press twice quickly to copy to the clipboard.
-* Control+d – Enable or disable detailed messages.
+* Control+d - Enable or disable detailed messages.
-* F – In web content, speaks the object’s font and formatting information.
+* F - In web content, speaks the object’s font and formatting information.
 Press twice quickly to copy to the clipboard.
-* H – Speak the object’s height.
+* H - Speak the object’s height.
 Press twice quickly to copy to the clipboard.
-* L – Speak the position of the object’s left edge.
+* L - Speak the position of the object’s left edge.
 Press twice quickly to copy to the clipboard.
-* R – Speak the position of the object’s right edge.
+* n - Speak the object's name.
 Press twice quickly to copy to the clipboard.
-* S – Speak the number of siblings relative to the object.
+* R - Speak the position of the object’s right edge.
 Press twice quickly to copy to the clipboard.
-* T – Speak the position of the object’s top edge.
+* S - Speak the number of siblings relative to the object.
 Press twice quickly to copy to the clipboard.
-* V – Speak Developer toolkit version.
+* T - Speak the position of the object’s top edge.
 Press twice quickly to copy to the clipboard.
+* V - Speak Developer toolkit version.
+Press twice quickly to copy to the clipboard.
-* W – Speak the object’s width.
+* W - Speak the object’s width.
 Press twice quickly to copy to the clipboard.

 ## Notes